cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 After starting `wrangler tail` in a directory with a project, you will receive a live feed of console and exception logs for each request your Worker receives.

-Like all Wrangler commands, run `wrangler tail` from your Worker's root directory (i.e. the directory with your `wrangler.toml`).
+Like all Wrangler commands, run `wrangler tail` from your Worker’s root directory (i.e. the directory with your `wrangler.toml`).

 ### Dependencies